Skip to main content

 Create, update, and delete Astro alerts✔️✔️✔️

-View Airflow connections, variables, plugins, providers, pools, and XComs✔️✔️✔️
+View Airflow connections, variables, plugins, providers, pools, and XComs that were created in the Airflow UI✔️✔️✔️

 Update Deployment configurations✔️✔️